-As thus defaced in death Palemon lay, Arion gazed upon the lifeless clay; Transfixed he stood, with awful terror filled, While down his cheek the silent drops distilled:-
+As thus defac'd in death PALEMON lay, ARION gaz'd upon the lifeless clay, Transfix'd he stood, with awful terror fill'd, While down his cheek the silent drops distill'd.

-"O ill,starred vot'ry, of unspotted truth!
-Untimely perished in the bloom of youth, Should e'er thy friend arrive on Albion's land, He will obey, tho' painful, thy demand;
+" O ill-starr'd votary of unspotted truth! " Untimely perish'd in the bloom of youth,

-His tongue the dreadful story shall display, And all the horrors of this dismal day: Disastrous day! what ruin hast thou bred!
-What anguish to the living and the dead!
-How hast thou left the widow all forlorn, And ever doomed the orphan child to mourn; Thro' life's sad journey hopeless to complain!
-Can sacred Justice these events ordain?
-But, O my soul, avoid that wondrous maze, Where Reason, lost in endless error, strays; As through this thorny vale of life we run, Great Cause of all effects, Thy will be done?"
+" Should e'er thy friend arrive on Albion's land,

+" He will obey, tho' painful, thy demand: " His tongue the dreadful story shalt display,

+" And all the horrors of this dismal day!

+" Disastrous day! what ruin hast thou bred! " What anguish to the living and the dead !

+" How hast thou left the widow all forlorn,

+" And ever doom'd the orphan child to mourn; " Thro' life's sad journey hopeless to complain !

+" Can sacred Justice these events ordain?

+" But, O my soul! avoid that wond'rous maze " Where Reason, lost in endless error, strays!

+" As thro' this thorny vale of life we run,

-Now had the Grecians on the beach arrived, 'To aid the helpless few who yet survived; While passing they behold the waves o'erspread With shattered rafts and corses of the dead: Three still alive, benumbed and faint they find, In mournful silence on a rock reclined: The generous natives, moved with social pain, The feeble strangers in their arms sustain; With pitying sighs their hapless lot deplore, And lead them trembling from the fatal shore, non'
+" Great Cause of all effects, Thy will be done!"
+Now had the Grecians on the beach arriv'd, To aid the helpless few who yet surviv'd; While passing they behold the waves o'erspread With shatter'd rafts and corses of the dead.
+Three still alive, benumb'd and faint they find, In mournful silence on a rock reclin'd.
+The generous natives, mov'd with social pain, The feeble strangers in their arms sustain; With pitying sighs their hapless lot deplore,

-The state of the state of the state of the last of the state of the st

-After hed the Greek or on the look trained.

-The set the helpfore he when a consider the set of the helpfore he was a first that the set of the set of the first trained and to the set of the first trained and the set of the first trained and the set of the first trained at the set of the set of the first trained at the set of th
+And lead them trembling from the fatal shore.